solomon-bobo/apns2-demo/README.md

 # apns2-demo

-* if your looking for a tool, see https://github.com/wardenlym/apns2-test
+* if you are looking for a tool, see:

+https://github.com/wardenlym/apns2-test